 Or as Bill Carmody, the founder and CEO of the US marketing company Trepoint wrote about AI in HR for Inc.com:

 According to a 2017 study by Deloitte, many HR programs are now leveraging digital and mobile tools.
-In fact, 41% of the HR teams surveyed were actively working to create mobile apps.
+41% of the HR teams surveyed were actively working to create mobile apps, while others leverage social media to deliver HR information.
 Additionally, 33% were using some form of artificial intelligence technology to deliver HR services and solutions.
 This continuous innovation and expansion of HR software can give you an idea of where cloud-based HR software is heading.
 There is now more of an effort to make services accessible and easy to use by all employees.

-13 Solutions to Help Your Company Capitalize on Cloud-Based HR
+13 Cloud HR Solutions to Help Your Company Succeed

-One way to help narrow down your search is by using your network to see what software other HR pros use the most and like the best.
-TrustRadius’ community of HR professionals has generated over 5,000 unbiased software reviews to help make the product selection process a little less overwhelming.
+One way to help narrow down your search is by using your network to see what software other HR pros recommend.
+TrustRadius’ community of HR professionals has generated over 5,000 software reviews to help make the product selection process a little less overwhelming.

 Here is a shortlist of the most used cloud-based HR Management products on TrustRadius: